covid-kokua/covid-kokua.github.io/index.md

 ### Milestone 2: Data model development

-The goal of Milestone 2...
+The goal of Milestone 2 is to improve aesthetics and functionality of the draft mockups for the application's pages.
+Then the team will work on adding potential additional features that could improve capability and user-friendliness.
+Click [here](https://github.com/covid-kokua/covid-kokua/projects/2) for the Milestone 2 project.

 ## Milestone 3: Final touches